Greeks (finance): Vomma

-Vomma, volga, vega convexity, or DvegaDvol measures second order sensitivity to volatility.
+Vomma, volga, vega convexity, or DvegaDvol measures second-order sensitivity to volatility.
 Vomma is the second derivative of the option value with respect to the volatility, or, stated another way, vomma measures the rate of change to vega as volatility changes.

 With positive vomma, a position will become long vega as implied volatility increases and short vega as it decreases, which can be scalped in a way analogous to long gamma.
 And an initially vega-neutral, long-vomma position can be constructed from ratios of options at different strikes.
 Vomma is positive for long options away from the money, and initially increases with distance from the money (but drops off as vega drops off).
 (Specifically, vomma is positive where the usual d1 and d2 terms are of the same sign, which is true when d1 < 0 or d2 > 0.)

 Veta

-Veta or DvegaDtime measures the rate of change in the vega with respect to the passage of time.
+Veta, vega decay or DvegaDtime measures the rate of change in the vega with respect to the passage of time.
 Veta is the second derivative of the value function; once to volatility and once to time.

 It is common practice to divide the mathematical result of veta by 100 times the number of days per year to reduce the value to the percentage change in vega per one day.